CRICKET SCOTLAND CHILD WELLBEING AND PROTECTION POLICY STATEMENT

-Cricket Scotland is fully committed to safeguarding the welfare of all children in its care.
+Cricket Scotland is fully committed to safeguarding the wellbeing of all children in its care.
 It recognises the responsibility to promote safe practice and to protect children from harm, abuse and exploitation.

 For the purposes of this policy and associated procedures a child is recognised as someone under the age of 18 years.
 The term ‘young person’ may be used to describe a child aged 13-18 years in recognition of their development and relative maturity.